Baltimore Police Historical Timeline

 1898 - Fall of 1998 ground was broke on Northern District.
 What was being built on a piece of land purchased by the City, at Cedar and 2nd was called Northern's annex. (a new District) to be ran by Capt.
 Thomas W Morris

 1899 - We lost our Brother Police Officer Alonzo B. Bishop

 1900 - Northern District History - 1900 The Northern District was first opened at Keswick and 34th Street on 1 Feb 1900 at 8am ran by Capt.
 Gittings, Lieutenants Henry and Dempsey; Round Sergeants will be, Warden for Day Duty, and Moxley for Night Duty.
 At the time they began with 50 officers.
-It remained tat the Keswick location until 2001 when it moved to it's current location at 2201 W Coldspring Lane.
+It remained at the Keswick location until 2001 when it moved to its current location at 2201 W Coldspring Lane.

 1900 - The interesting thing about the Board of Police Commissioners and eventual single Commissioner is that the Commissioner(s) for the City of Baltimore were to be chosen and appointed by the Governor for the State of Maryland.